otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-05-validation-seeding-query-parameters-deployment/README.md

 ### Task 3 (Medium)

-Create an endpoint that displays a list of available endpoints in your **REST API**.
+Implement an endpoint, e.g., `/api/endpoints`, that displays a list of available endpoints in your **REST API**.

 Here is an example request in **Postman**: